solace-fi/solace-docs/docs/dev-docs/sdk/Staking.md

 ### **compoundLock**

-Deposits pending rewards for a lock, into the lock.
+Deposits pending rewards for a lock, back into the lock.
 Effectively compounds the lock's balance with pending rewards.

 Can only be called by the owner of the lock.